raspberrypi/pico-sdk/README.md

       ```
       $ cmake -S . -B build
       ```
-      > The cmake -S flag indicates the source directory, and -B tells cmake where to put the output files.
+      > The cmake -S flag indicates the source directory, and the -B flag tells cmake the name of the output-directory to create.
+This doesn't have to be named "build", you can call it whatever you want.

    When building for a board other than the Raspberry Pi Pico, you should pass `-DPICO_BOARD=board_name` to the `cmake` command above, e.g. `cmake -S . -B build -DPICO_BOARD=pico2` or `cmake -S . -B build -DPICO_BOARD=pico_w` to configure the SDK and build options accordingly for that particular board.